e-mergo/qs-emergo-triggers/README.md

 #### Apply Theme
 This action sets the current Qlik Sense visual theme to the specified theme.
 You can pick from a list of available themes in the current app.
 This functionality allows for theme-switching for use cases like font-scaling, different color tones, etcetera.

+#### Call REST API
+This action sends a request to a REST API.
+As this is a simple implementation of sending an HTTP request, interpretation of the response content is up to the developer.
+The response content will be parsed into a JSON string and stored in the selected variable.
+The following parameters of the request are configurable:
+- **Location** The URI to send the request to.
+- **Method** The HTTP method of the request.
+- **Headers** Additional HTTP headers to send with the requst.
+- **Body** The optional request body.
+The provided string will be interpreted as a JSON object.
+- **Variable** The variable to store the response content into.

+Note that when using this action in Qlik Cloud the requested resource locations need to be allowlisted in the Content Security Policy (CSP) administration section (as `connect-src`).
+Refer to your tenant's administrator when you have no permission to create new CSP entries.

 #### Log to Console
 This action logs the result of the provided expression to the browser's console.
 This functionality is provided for debugging purposes.